 SPST 460.
 Life in the Universe.
 3 Credits.

-This course examines the evolution of the universe from its origin to the present: cosmological evolution, chemical evolution, planetary evolution, biological evolution, and cultural evolution.
-The possibility of life in the universe elsewhere than Earth is considered.
+This course examines the nature and evolution of life on Earth from its origin to the present time in the context of cosmological evolution, chemical evolution, planetary evolution, biological evolution, and cultural evolution.
+The possibility of life elsewhere in the universe is considered based on the conditions under which life could arise and flourish.
 Human changes to the Earth are placed within this context.
-Prerequisite: SPST 200.
+The future of life on Earth is discussed and the social and cultural implications arising from the discovery of extraterrestrial life are explored.
 On demand.